 The SpaceIL team set the goal to launch the smallest spaceship ever to land on the moon, and to contribute to Israeli society through an advancement of technological science education and a promotion of scientific innovation.

-The Entrepreneurship for Kids Program contacted the SpaceIL team and they were glad to visit schools in the program as guest entrepreneurs during Global Entrepreneurship Week.
+The Entrepreneurship for Kids Program contacted the SpaceIL team and they were glad to visit schools that implement the program as guest entrepreneurs during Global Entrepreneurship Week.
 One school they visited was the Ramot Weizmann school in Yavne.

 The spaceship project was presented to the students by Dana Eisner, a SpaceIL volunteer.

-Ynet, in the Sderot and Southern Settlements section, wrote about the school's events for Global Entrepreneurship Week, and mentioned some of the entrepreneurs who came to lecture for the students.
+Ynet, in the Sderot and Southern Settlements section, wrote about the school's events during GEW, and mentioned some of the entrepreneurs who came to lecture for the students.

 Thanks to the Entrepreneurs

 Every lecturer received a thank you letter.

 The Yad Mordechai school in Bat Yam took part in Global Entrepreneurship Week for the second year in a row.

 The week opened with a school-wide ceremony, and during the week, students attended lectures from various guest entrepreneurs.

 The week was organized and coordinated by Orly Maimon, the school's Entrepreneurship Coordinator.

 The Entrepreneurs Who Visited Yad Mordechai School in Bat Yam:

 Noa Katanov - a volunteer in the spaceship project

 Noah joined as a volunteer in the spaceship project, and told students about the idea, the goals and the application.

 Yariv Bash, who came up with the idea, and his partners, have a goal beyond landing an Israel spaceship on the moon.
 Their goal is to encourage an entire generation of children to take an interest in science and, more specifically, in space science.

 About 60 students from Yad Mordechai were present at the lecture.
 The students were very interested and asked questions.

 Ofra and Idan Einav - Sing and Sign Project Founders

 Ofra and Idan are siblings, who come from a musical background, and they started Sing and Sign among hearing children.
 The goal is to help them connect to deaf people through singing accompanied by sign language.